Ribbon structures of the Drinfeld center of a finite tensor category: Introduction

 Our result yields a new example of `non-semisimple' modular tensor categories in the sense of Lyubashenko \cite{MR1324034,MR1352517,MR1354257,MR1862634}.
 If $\mathcal{B}$ is a braided finite tensor category, then the coend $F = \int^{X \in \mathcal{B}} X \otimes X^*$ has a canonical paring $\omega: F \otimes F \to \unitobj$ defined in terms of the braiding.
 We say that $\mathcal{B}$ is {\em non-degenerate} if $\omega$ is.
 A {\em modular tensor category} \cite{MR1862634} is a non-degenerate ribbon finite tensor category.
-The braided finite tensor category $\mathcal{Z}(\mathcal{C})$ is always non-degenerate by \cite{2016arXiv160206534S} and \cite[Proposition 8.6.3]{MR3242743}, but it does not have a ribbon structure in general.
+The braided finite tensor category $\mathcal{Z}(\mathcal{C})$ is always non-degenerate by \cite{MR3996323} and \cite[Proposition 8.6.3]{MR3242743}, but it does not have a ribbon structure in general.
 Our result determines when $\mathcal{Z}(\mathcal{C})$ admits a ribbon structure, and hence is modular.
 For example, $\mathcal{Z}(\mathcal{C})$ is a modular tensor category if $\mathcal{C}$ is spherical in the sense of Douglas, Schommer-Pries and Snyder \cite[Definition 4.5.2]{2013arXiv1312.7188D}.
-Thus we have obtained an answer to Open Problem (7) of \cite[Section 6]{MR2681261}.
+This answers Open Problem (7) of \cite[Section 6]{MR2681261}.